Unlocking the Secrets of Background Eraser Tool Photoshop

 Using a background eraser tool will be tricky in this image since I want to keep the sunflower untouched.
 It means I have to keep the crosshair away from the sunflower and carefully work on the sky.

-For instance, if I can’t keep the crosshair away from the petal and mistakenly move it over the petals, the image will look like the one below.
+For instance, the image will look like the one below if I can’t keep the crosshair away from the petal and mistakenly move it over the petals.
 Photoshop will take the petals’ colors as samples and remove the petals’ colors.

 And it removes the same color that comes within the larger circle boundary.
 Moreover, when another color comes under the crosshair, it takes that color as a new sample and erases the same pixels.

 Above all, the working process is the basic information of a background eraser tool.
 This is one of many behaviors of this tool.
-So, how to change the behaviors of this tool?
+So, how do we change the behaviors of this tool?

 We will learn it, too, and to do this, we will need to start working in the Options Bar.
 After selecting the tool, the Options Bar and screen top show different options for adjusting the tool’s behavior.